cartheur/analogue-metal-circuits/README.md

-# aiventure-metal-circuits
+## analogue-metal-circuits

-A collection of circuits for a foray into the _metal_ project.
+A collection of (analogue) circuits for a foray into the _metal_ project.
 A development tracker.

 ## What is in here